Fundraising: For Land-Based Nature Restoration Projects

 If you want to have a positive impact on nature in Devon, please join forces and become a regular supporter of DEF.
 Add your support here.

-Five projects currently in our pipeline requiring urgent funding to do their important work:
+FIVE PROJECTS IN OUR PIPELINE – requiring urgent funding to do their vital work:

 🌳 Force for Nature – £20,000: Expanding a volunteer model for hands-on restoration tasks like tree planting, pond creation, and leaky dams.